Cheapest long haul destinations

 In many cases the cheapest long haul holidays are packages with charter flights.
 One of the best examples is The Gambia on the West coast of Africa.
 This is a great-value winter sun destination just 6 hours flying time from the UK with no jet lag.
 The best months to visit are November to June – in January you can expect temperatures of 32°C with up to 10 hours of daily sunshine.

-The cost is kept right down because the tour operator – The Gambia Experience – operates its own direct charter flights, year round from Gatwick and during the winter months from Birmingham and Manchester.
+The cost is kept right down because the tour operator – The Gambia Experience – operates its own direct charter flights, year round from Gatwick and from Manchester during the winter months.
 Flight-only prices start at just £299 return, but the packages make more sense.
 See more information and the latest special offers.

 Cheapest long haul flights

 However, it’s often cheaper to buy a flights-and-hotel package from a tour operator.
-Companies like Tropical Sky and Hayes & Jarvis offer great value on long-haul holidays, sometimes with saving of up to 40% or even 50% on late deals.
+Some companies offer great value on long-haul holidays, sometimes with saving of up to 40% or even 50% on late deals.
 You can find these by subscribing to our free weekly deals newsletter.

 What about the other costs?